Permutons, meanders, and SLE-decorated Liouville quantum gravity: Longest increasing subsequence is sublinear

 \begin{lem} Assume that we are in the setting of Theorem~\ref{thm-lis}.
 Almost surely, \eqb \limsup_{r \rta 0} \frac{\mu_h\left( \mcl Q_z \cap B_r(z) \right)}{\mu_h(B_r(z))} > 0 ,\quad \text{for $\mu_h$-a.e.\ $z\in\BB C$} , \eqe where $B_r(z)$ is a Euclidean ball as in~\eqref{eqn-ball}. \end{lem}

 We will eventually show that every monotone set for $\perm$ has zero $\mu_h$-mass by combining Lemma~\ref{lem-sphere-limsup} with the Lebesgue density theorem for the Radon measure $\mu_h$ (see the proof of Proposition~\ref{prop-sle-mono-set}).
 We will prove Lemma~\ref{lem-sphere-limsup} via a scaling argument.
 To do this, we need to work in an infinite-volume setting, i.e., we need to work with a field which satisfies an exact spatial scale invariance property in law (the unit area quantum sphere does not satisfy such a property).
-We choose to work with a whole-plane GFF with a $\gamma$-log singularity at 0 since this field has the same local behavior near 0 as a triply marked quantum sphere (Lemma~\ref{lem-sphere-abs-cont}).
+We choose to work with a whole-plane GFF with a $\gamma$-log singularity at 0 since {the local behavior of this field near zero is the same as the local behavior of the quantum sphere field near a point sampled from its LQG area measure $\mu_h$} (see Lemma~\ref{lem-sphere-abs-cont} for a precise statement).